sherylg343/thriller-books2/README.md

 * The star rating was taken from [jsfiddle]( https://jsfiddle.net/8cn2mekf/8/)
 * Additional resources used for snippets of code are marked above the corresponding code in the CSS and JavaScript files.
+* Using requests module for API: from [PYnative](https://pynative.com/parse-json-response-using-python-requests-library/)

 ### Acknowledgements
 Many thanks to Code Institute tutors and alumni who provided assistance throughout the development phase, with special appreciation extended towards:

-* Brian Mancharia - mentor; Brian provided extraordinary guidance and insight that enabled me to tackle this project.
+* Brian Macharia - mentor; Brian provided extraordinary guidance and insight that enabled me to tackle this project.
 * Code Institute Tutors: Michael, Samantha, Scott, Anna, Roman, Michael and Igor with special thanks to Tim for not only his assistance but also sharing the